openvinotoolkit/model_server/demos/image_classification/cpp/README.md

 The client sends requests synchronously and displays latency for each request.
 You can specify number of iterations and layout: `nchw`, `nhwc` or `binary`.
 Each request contains image in selected format.
-The client also tests server responses for accurracy.
+The client also tests server responses for accuracy.

 ## Prepare the server
 ```bash